edrewitz/WxData/Documentation/ECMWF_AIFS.md

                             100,
                             50]):***

     This function scans for the latest ECMWF AIFS dataset.
 If the dataset on the computer is old, the old data will be deleted and the new data will be downloaded.

+    These ECMWF end-to-end clients can download ECMWF data from the following sources:

+            1) ECMWF Open-Data Server
+            2) Amazon AWS Server
+            3) Google Cloud Server

+    ***If the server of your choice is down, the client will rotate to another one and try scanning for data and downloading there.***
+    ***If the client cannot connect to any of the servers, the system will exit.***

     1) final_forecast_hour (Integer) - Default = 360.